Keep Sedona Beautiful, Inc.

 Sedona Trail Keepers Program

-KSB has again donated $1000 this year to the Sedona Chamber of Commerce & Tourism Bureau Sedona Trail Keepers program that will maintain and expand our trails and to preserve our natural landscape for generations to come.
+KSB donated $1000 in 2017 to the Sedona Chamber of Commerce & Tourism Bureau Sedona Trail Keepers program that will maintain and expand our trails and to preserve our natural landscape for generations to come.

 Once again, over 125 KSB volunteers were responsible for removing litter and trash from 70 miles of Sedona area roads.